ubports/docs.ubports.com/appdev/guides/contenthub.rst

             ]
         }

-So, with this example, uMatriks will be able to be the destination, source and share app for all kinds of `ContentType`.
+So, with this example, uMatriks will be able to be the destination, source and share app for all kinds of ``ContentType``.
-What about the other hooks in the `manifest.json`?

-That is «Flour from another sack» and will be discussed in the next guide.
+What about the other hooks in the ``manifest.json``?
+That is discussed in the next guide.